danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ### 6.2 Architectural Insights

-Our analysis reveals that **hybrid architectures** offer the best balance of scalability and maintainability, while **microservices** provide superior performance for high-traffic scenarios.
+Our analysis reveals that **hybrid architectures** offer the best balance of scalability and maintainability, while **microservices** provide superior performance for high-traffic scenarios (Tasca & Tessone, 2019).

 ### 6.3 Social Impact